AvrilHunter/nc-news-project/README.md

 ## Functionality

+Utilized CRUD operations to the REST API.

-- All articles can be sorted by newest-oldest, popularity of votes and comments.
+- READ:-All articles can be sorted by newest-oldest, popularity of votes and comments.
-- Articles can be filtered by topic.
+- READ:- Articles can be filtered by topic.
+- READ:- You can view comments on an article
-- When on an article page you can up and down vote an article
+- UPDATE:- When on an article page you can up and down vote an article
-- You can view comments
-- Feel free to post a comment on the article
+- CREATE:- You can post a comment on the article
-- You can delete your own comments if you change your mind!
+- DELETE:- You can delete your own comments if you change your mind

 ## Built With